 In addition, interpreting skill drills that challenge different parts of the brain simultaneously, and thereby simulate added stress, will be shared so that interpreters can develop the additional mechanical skills they need to handle their stress while interpreting.

-If practiced diligently prior to test-taking, these drills do indeed make the test-taking experience easier to live through while enhancing the test-taker’s performance.
-Practicing these drills and utilizing these strategies will make for a far better test-taking performance and end result.
+If practiced diligently prior to test-taking, these drills do indeed make the test-taking experience easier while enhancing the test-taker’s performance.

-This webinar is approved for 1 CE hour with CCHI and .1 RID CEU, as well as for court interpreting CEUs in MI, KY, NC, NE, NM, TN, MO and WA.
+This webinar is approved for 1 CE hour with CCHI and .1 RID CEU, as well as for court interpreting CEUs in MI, KY, NC, NE, NM, TN and WI.
 Cost: $30.

 About the presenter: Eliana Lobo is a Portuguese court and healthcare interpreter, Spanish/Portuguese translation supervisor, medical trauma center interpreter services Supervisor and Certified Medical Interpreter Trainer.
 Eliana earned two M.A.s from Brown University: Bilingual Education, and Portuguese & Brazilian Studies.
 She’s a nationally certified CoreCHI-Portuguese, and a former Fulbright Grantee.
 Since 2013, via the NCIHC’s “Home for Trainers” webinar workgroup, she has helped create and host over 30 national webinars on effective medical interpreter training.